Daniel-Peace/senior_project/README.md

 in preparation for receiving predictions and the assigned AprilTag.
 Anytime during the timer, the program can receive predictions and update each model object.
 Once the timer has ended.
-The model weights 2 seconds both for final predictions to come in, and for an apriltag to be assigned.
+The model weights 2 seconds both for final predictions to come in, and for an AprilTag to be assigned.
 After this, it and moves on to finalizing all of the predictions.
-Upon completing this process, it calls the publish_reports method on finalized_casualty which creates reports for each affliction type and publishes them to their respective topics.

 During the finalization process this program checks the settings of each model to determine which model predicts which afflictions.
 For all alertness affliction types there is currently only one model for each type.
 This program therefore assigns those models predictions directly to the final report rather than using a voting system of any kind.

-For affliction categories using a voting system, or a weighted average, the weights are pulled from `model_configs.json`
+For all other categories, a weighted average or weighted voting system is used to combine the reports.
+This way if there are any conflicts between models, models weighted more heavily will have more sway in the final result.
+The weight for each model is pulled from `model_configs.json`.

 If any of the affliction categories fails to find a model that made a prediction for said category, the model assigns whichever value would be considered "normal"